Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Methods

 \subsection{Evaluation}

 We downscale daily temperature and precipitation by simulating a multi-model ensemble of \(B = 150\) conditional time series for each weather variable, see Sect.~\ref{sec:results} below for details on how the ensemble is constructed.
 For a thorough comparison of simulated and observed weather, we compute multiple different evaluation criteria each summarized by the average score over the \(N\) stations, see Table~\ref{tab:evaluation} for an overview.
 Each criteria evaluates a different property of the simulations.
 For example, the RMSE provides information on the overall performance.
 However, it will not assess the temporal autocorrelation, precipitation occurrence, or if the ensemble spread is reasonable.
 By focusing on multiple evaluation criteria, we achieve a better understanding of the overall properties of the different downscaling methods.
-Most of our evaluation criteria are inspired by \textcite{Heinrich_MertschingEtAl2024Validationpointprocess}, who compare observed and simulated data by computing different summary statistics of the data and then using proper scoring rules \parencite{GneitingEtAl2007StrictlyProperScoring} to compare the marginal distributions of those summary statistics.
+Most of our evaluation criteria are inspired by \citet{Heinrich_MertschingEtAl2024Validationpointprocess}, who compare observed and simulated data by computing different summary statistics of the data and then using proper scoring rules \citep{GneitingEtAl2007StrictlyProperScoring} to compare the marginal distributions of those summary statistics.

-We evaluate the ensemble mean against the observation using RMSE and the ensemble median against the observation using MAE, thus selecting the optimal ensemble summary for each criteria \parencite{Gneiting2011MakingEvaluatingPoint}.
-We evaluate the overall level of dry days by calculating the squared difference \((\hat{p}_y - \hat{p}_z)^2\) between the observed relative frequency of dry days \(\hat{p}_y\) and the simulated relative frequency of dry days \(\hat{p}_z\), which is the score divergence associated with the Brier score \parencite{Brier1950, GneitingEtAl2007StrictlyProperScoring}.
-We evaluate tail properties using the quantile score~\parencite[e.g.,][]{Gneiting2011MakingEvaluatingPoint},
+We evaluate the ensemble mean against the observation using RMSE and the ensemble median against the observation using MAE, thus selecting the optimal ensemble summary for each criteria \citep{Gneiting2011MakingEvaluatingPoint}.
+We evaluate the overall level of dry days by calculating the squared difference \((\hat{p}_y - \hat{p}_z)^2\) between the observed relative frequency of dry days \(\hat{p}_y\) and the simulated relative frequency of dry days \(\hat{p}_z\), which is the score divergence associated with the Brier score \citep{Brier1950, GneitingEtAl2007StrictlyProperScoring}.
+We evaluate tail properties using the quantile score~\citep[e.g.,][]{Gneiting2011MakingEvaluatingPoint},

 where \(y\) is a weather station observation, \(I(\cdot)\) is an indicator function and \(F^{-1}(\tau)\) is a quantile of the predictive distribution \(F\) at probability level \(\tau \in (0,1)\).
 This score can directly evaluate, e.g., heavy rainfalls or high/low temperatures.
 Since the dynamical downscaling data and ERA5 reanalysis observations are deterministic, in the sense that only one ensemble member is available, we cannot create different predictive distributions for every day, which we can for the different downscaling models.
 Therefore, to compare quantile scores between ERA5 or the CPRCM, and our downscaling models, we compute \(F^{-1}(\tau)\) as the empirical \(\tau\)-quantile of the entire time-series of ERA5/CPRCM observations, or the set of all simulated time-series from all ensemble members of a given downscaling model.